 Guide with recommendations on data protection in the use of drones.
 Spanish Agency for the Protection of Personal Data, p.4.

-The principle of "privacy by design" or "privacy is a principle that is included in the General Data Protection Regulation of the European Union which can be applied to our system, which determines that before launching a product or service the impact of this must be taken into account, regarding the privacy of people.
-This supposes a reflection with a preventive character in relation to the purpose of what is going to be built and the possible consequences that it could have for the privacy of the user.
+The principle of "privacy by design" or "privacy is a principle that is included in the General Data Protection Regulation of the European Union which can be applied to our system, which determines that before launching a product or service the impact of this must be taken into account, with respect to people's privacy.
+This supposes a preventive reflection in relation to the purpose of what is going to be built and the possible consequences that it could have for the privacy of the user.
 It is based on proactive measures, that is, it prevents and anticipates privacy problems before they occur.
 That is, it does not wait for risks to materialize.
 The key to this principle is that a product or service developed under this concept does not require any action on the part of the user to protect their privacy.
-Although the person does not take any action, privacy remains intact, since it is predetermined.
+Even if the person does not take any action, privacy remains intact, since it is predetermined.
 Personal data must be automatically protected in any technological system.

 Ibid, p.
 7.